ctrl-alt-d/TreeCrud/README.md

-# BlazorServerTree
+# Blazor Tree CRUD

 A simple Server-Side Blazor CRUD app to deal with hierarchical data.

-The project has a fake data layer service that allow running it without database backend configuration.
-We are migrating fake data layer to a real one with SQLGraph for R (Retrieve) and Rest for CUD (Create Update Delete)
+Project has a data layer with SQLGraph for R (Retrieve) and classical Rest for CUD (Create Update Delete)

 The basic functionality is ready: